openkfw/Oscar/doc/data-structures/in-database.md

 #### Single map layer
 ```
 referenceId: unique id of layer
-geoReferenceId: referenceId of document in layerGeoData collection with information about geojson file
+geoReferenceId: referenceId of document in layerGeoData collection with information about geodata file
 layerType: type of layer data, valid values: 'regions', 'points', 'geometry', 'combined'
 category: category of data, layers in menu on UI are grouped by this category
 title: user-friendly short description of data shown in UI